Dogs have a weird habit of putting random items in their mouths.

 You may not be giving your dog the right food.
 Investigate the most convenient diet for your dog based on breed, size, and activity level.
 In this case, you should see a veterinarian.

 Your dog may also need extra exercise.
-If so, we recommend bringing your dog for three daily walks and even putting them in dog activities.
+If so, we recommend bringing your dog for three daily walks and putting them in dog activities.

 Note that some dogs need more movement than others.
 A regular two-hour walk is inadequate for active breeds.